 … because I guess she thinks she needs to sweeten the verdict a bit?
 Still:

 Ah se fosse: THANK FUCK!
 For a moment there I really thought we’d skip it.
 It’s kinda interesting how everybody is there all the time and it makes sense.
-Though when we have bassoon why do we need that annoying continue to start the aria?
+Though when we have bassoon why do we need that annoying continuo to start the aria?

 Parto already!
 Ha.
 I have to think if Sesto being there for everything justifies why he should be so easily pushed into Parto.
 If anything, I’d think the opposite.
-Lying on one’s back for Parto = classic 😉 Also, the week of the French Sesti.
+Lying on one’s back for Parto = classic 😉 Also, the week of the French Sesti (ok, Stephany is not).
 That physical jump into guardami! was amusing.
 Poor Sesto.
 He killed the clarinet, eh heh.
-Is this a first, when even the instrumentalists lie on the floor?! 😀 Too much movement for the cadenza, though the ladies who complained there wasn’t enough movement in the Glyndeborne one would love it (some old bats on the train back to London bitched about it being too static; I hope they liked this shit).
+Is this a first, when even the instrumentalists lie on the floor?! 😀 Too much movement for the cadenza, though the ladies who complained there wasn’t enough movement in the Glyndebourne one would love it (some old bats on the train back to London bitched about it being too static; I hope they liked this shit).
 Whose brilliant idea was to have a closeup there?
 My head was spinning from all the movement up and down and all around.
 Gimmicky to the max but at least Crebassa tried to look for a chest touchdown.
 Didn’t find a sexy one, eh.

 I really liked how Sesto and the clarinet even did their trills together – BUT this is not about Vitellia anymore.
 It’s not even just Sesto and his emotions anymore, it’s Sesto and a flesh and blood double.
 Like I said, gimmicky to the max.
 Unless I’m missing something, which is possible, because duh.